First published, November, 2002 (some items updated in 2020)

 3. Establish a Constitutional Right to Vote

 Voting is one of the fundamental elements of citizenship and democracy, and most Americans assume universal suffrage to be a struggle already won–but we lack any Constitutional right to vote!
 Yes, the 15th, 19th, and 26th Amendments outlaw voting discrimination on the basis of race, sex, or age, but those protections are hollow because all citizens may be disenfranchised so long as it is done without bias.
-The Supreme Court on at least three occasions has affirmed that voting is a privilege granted at the discretion of those in power.
+The Supreme Court on at least three occasions has affirmed that voting is a privilege granted at the discretion of those who hold power in state governments.

 Our lack of Constitutional voting rights enabled many of the worst abuses in the 2000 elections (such as the mass disenfranchisement in Florida) and continues to invite gross injustice in elections.
 The deliberate suppression of targeted voting blocks that occurred in 2000 will only worsen in years ahead now that its effectiveness is proven and public opposition was muted.